AbanteAI/rawdog/README.md

 - "Give me the pd.describe() for all the csv's in this directory"
 - "What ports are currently active?" ...
 "What are the Google ones?" ...
 "Cancel those please."

-Rawdog (Recursive Augmentation With Deterministic Output Generations) is a novel alternative to RAG (Retreival Augmented Generation).
+Rawdog (Recursive Augmentation With Deterministic Output Generations) is a novel alternative to RAG (Retrieval Augmented Generation).
 Rawdog can self-select context by running scripts to print things, adding the output to the conversation, and then calling itself again.

 This works for tasks like:
 - "Setup the repo per the instructions in the README"